RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab06/README.md

 	![06-menu.png](images/06-menu.png)

 1. Create a new token that has the Read & Writeable rights to your management platform.
-Enter **Name** as secure token, check the **Account management API** checkbox and **READ & WRITE** for Permission.
+Enter Name as **secure token**, check the **Account management API** checkbox and **READ & WRITE** for Permission.

 	![04-setuptoken.png](images/04-setuptoken.png)